 ScienceDaily (Dec.
-10, 2009) — Cities can progress from consuming energy and emitting greenhouse gases (GHG) to actually producing energy while saving on GHG emissions, due to substitution of fossil fuels elsewhere.
+10, 2009) — Cities can progress from consuming energy and emitting greenhouse gasses (GHG) to actually producing energy while saving on GHG emissions, due to the substitution of fossil fuels elsewhere.
 These findings are based on research in the city of Aalborg in Northern Denmark, published this week in Waste Management & Research, published by SAGE.

-Cities following similar waste management strategies are already having a far-reaching impact on GHG emissions in some regions of Europe.
+Cities following similar waste management strategies are already having a far-reaching impact on GHG emissions, in some regions of Europe.

-Given the global interest in GHG emissions it is perhaps surprising that to date few scientists have produced studies that measure the impact of waste treatment system changes over the longer term.
-Tjalfe Poulsen and Jens Aage Hansen from Aalborg University in Denmark used historical data from their own municipality of Aalborg to gain a broader, longer term overview of how a 'joined-up' approach to waste impacts GHG emissions.
+Given the global interest in GHG emissions, it is perhaps surprising that to date few scientists have produced studies that measure the impact of waste treatment system changes over the longer-term.
+Tjalfe Poulsen and Jens Aage Hansen from Aalborg University in Denmark used historical data from their own municipality of Aalborg to gain a broader, longer-term overview of how a 'joined-up' approach to waste impacts GHG emissions.
 The assessment included sewage sludge, food waste, yard waste and other organic waste (including paper and plastic).